Our Pipeline Images Core Pro 2 Alvelestat

 What is alpha-1 antitrypsin deficiency (AATD)?

-AATD is a rare, genetic disease that results in a deficiency of alpha-1 antitrypsin, a protein that protects the lungs against damaging enzymes that the body releases during inflammation.
-Without this protein, or with defective proteins, inflammation can lead to lung damage due to the irreversible destruction of the lungs’ supportive elastic tissues.
+AATD is a rare, genetic condition that results in a deficiency of alpha-1 antitrypsin, a protein that protects the lungs against environmental damage as well as against attack by neutrophil elastase, a key enzyme that the body releases during inflammation.
+Without this protein, or with defective proteins, inflammation has both acute and long-term effects.
+Over time it can lead to lung damage due to the irreversible destruction of the lungs’ supportive elastic tissues.

 How many people are affected?